-We have granted the underwriter an over-allotment option.
-This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriter to purchase a maximum of additional shares (15% of the shares sold in this offering) from us to cover over-allotments, if any.
-If the underwriter exercises all or part of this option, it will purchase shares covered by the option at the public offering price per share that appears on the cover page of this prospectus, less the underwriting discount.
+Pursuant to the underwriting agreement, we will grant the underwriters an over-allotment option.
+This option, which is exercisable for up to 45 days after the date of this prospectus, will permit the underwriters to purchase a maximum of additional shares (15% of the shares sold in this offering) from us to cover over-allotments, if any.
+If the underwriters exercise all or part of this option, they will purchase shares covered by the option at the public offering price per share that appears on the cover page of this prospectus, less the underwriting discount.
 If this option is exercised in full, the total offering price to the public will be and the total net proceeds, before expenses, to us will be \$